v1nc/v1nc.github.io/_posts/2020-06-12-telegram-message-html.md

 permalink: /blog/:year/:month/:day/:title:output_ext
 ---
 Telegram does not provide messages formatted in HTML.
-A message comes with entities of styled text parts, but you can not send a message with formatted by entities.
+A message comes with entities of styled text parts, but you can not send a message formatted by the same entities.

 _If you need to save formatted mssages, e.g. to send them to user, you can use my handy function:_